nuranned/butter_app/README.md

 # ButterBuyer (dba 16% of you)

 ## What is this project?
-Ecommerce site
+Ecommerce site,
 A one stop shop for all natural and organic butters.
 Developed for Baby, safe for Mom too

 ## Planned features:
-Users can login and view previous order information Show more information on product development and Ingredients used.
+Users can login and view previous order information, Show more information on product development and Ingredients used.

 ## Deployment